TheGreatFable/AboutAliYazbek/index.md

 ## Download the CV

-Download the CV from the [Google Drive](https://drive.google.com/).
+Download the CV as Word File from the [Google Drive](https://drive.google.com/).

 ## Summary